Drug and Alcohol Rehab Mansfield

 Substance abusers are often unable to see the harm and pain they’re causing to family members and loved ones around them.
 Partners will plead, desperately, trying to let users know that they have a problem.
 This can result in violent retaliation and complete denial.
 Families can be torn apart by the damaging influence that a user can have on everybody in the same household.

 Families can also be dependent on the person that is abusing drugs for financial stability.
 If that person is supporting a young family, there is an even greater pressure to provide.
-Drug abuse tends to have a telling impact on a person’s ability to perform in work.
+Drug abuse tends to have a telling impact on a person’s ability to perform at work.
 Sometimes, they aren’t physically able to work and need to find another illicit source of income.

 The Social Impact

 Addicts are also likely to cause social problems.
-Every case of addiction is different, but there are common patterns and symptoms of drug addiction.
+Every case of substance addiction is different, but there are common patterns and symptoms of drug addiction.
 Under the influence of drugs, some people are more likely to take part in criminal activity.
 With lower inhibitions and a desperate need to fund their habit, some users will turn to anti-social behaviour and crime.
 Council facilities, the NHS and local services all have to work harder to combat this behaviour.

-The Cassiobury Court Experience
+The Cassiobury Court Rehab Experience

 Your unique treatment programme, carefully designed after intense analysis and discussion, will see you take part in workshops, group therapy sessions and exercise routines.
 You’ll enjoy a balanced and healthy diet, and you’ll be able to spend time with former addicts.